Why Do I Have An Icy Cold Feeling In My Chest? (Possible Causes & Treatments)

 Below are some of the things you could do to treat yourself at home:

-While you could get acute bronchitis from a viral infection, your exposure to secondhand smoke and/or allergens like dust particles in the air and heavy, strong fumes could also be the culprit of the disease.
+Other than viral infections like cold or flu, exposure to secondhand smoke and/or allergens like dust particles in the air and heavy, strong fumes may cause chest colds.

-Also, beware of possible mold in your home causing bronchitis.
+Beware also of possible mold in your home causing Bronchitis.

 Chest cold vs. COVID-19

-Below are the common differences between the symptoms of a person having a chest cold or being infected with a coronavirus (specifically SARS-CoV-2).
+Below are the differences in symptoms due to a chest cold or a coronavirus infection, specifically SARS-CoV-2.

-Patients with a chest cold will, at most, get better within 7 to 10 days if treated well.
-However, if your symptoms worsen or persist, consider getting a COVID test.
+At most, patients with a chest cold will get better within 7 to 10 days if symptoms are managed well.
+However, consider getting a COVID test if your symptoms worsen or persist.

-In some cases, this occurs when acute bronchitis isn’t cured or treated.
+Sometimes, this occurs when acute Bronchitis isn’t cured or treated.

 If you have mild pneumonia, you may experience these symptoms:

-• Lower than normal body temperature and/or high fever
+- Lower than average body temperature and/or very high fever

-Other symptoms like nausea or vomiting, fatigue, and loss of appetite are signs that the air sacs of your lungs are infected.
+Other symptoms like nausea or vomiting, fatigue, and loss of appetite are also signs of pneumonia.

 The phlegm that forms in your lungs may disrupt the flow of oxygen in your system, which will cause a high fever and shaking cold.